-Why Slack is the AI-powered platform for work for Salesforce HR teams
+Why Slack Is the AI-powered Platform for Work for Salesforce HR Teams

 That’s why HR support doesn’t end once a new hire joins Salesforce, as Jenny Simmons, vice president of onboarding and learning at Salesforce, knows.
 Her team is focused on managing the training and professional development resources for each worker throughout their employee journey.

-Within the first days of joining Salesforce, new hires are automatically added to Salesforce community channels so that they can actively participate in company culture and get the information they need to continue learning and growing.
-For example, the #broadcast-us channel is the single source of truth for US Salesforce employees to get updates on their benefits; and the #salesforce-marketing-celebrates channel serves as a hub where members post photos from team gatherings, advertise job openings and celebrate work anniversaries, which promotes a sense of community and engagement across the organisation.
+Within the first days of joining Salesforce, new hires are automatically added to Salesforce community channels so they can actively participate in company culture and get the information they need to continue learning and growing.
+For example, the #broadcast-us channel is the single source of truth for U.S. Salesforce employees to get updates on their benefits; and the #salesforce-marketing-celebrates channel serves as a hub where members post photos from team gatherings, advertise job openings, and celebrate work anniversaries, which promotes a sense of community and engagement across the organization.

 Ensure long-term success for hires with an AI-powered help desk

-These frustrating scenarios can be avoided with Slack AI – a set of generative AI tools that customers can purchase.
-Slack AI’s search answers speed up the time that it takes employees to find the information that they need by generating clear, personalised answers with citations whenever someone types a conversational question in search.
+These frustrating scenarios can be avoided with Slack AI — a set of generative AI tools customers can purchase.
+Slack AI’s search answers speeds up the time it takes employees to find the information they need by generating clear, personalized answers with citations whenever someone types a conversational question in search.
 It’s like having a savvy assistant who can sift through the full archive of your company’s knowledge and conversation history in seconds.
 According to Slack’s Customer Tracking Survey, regular users of Slack AI save 77 minutes per week.

-As an enterprise grows, it needs an AI-powered platform for work that helps to accommodate an increasing number of employees, and integrates with thousands of tools and systems.
-Find out how Slack can support remarkable recruiting and a collaborative company culture at your organisation.
+As an enterprise grows, it needs an AI-powered platform for work that helps accommodate an increasing number of employees, and integrates with thousands of tools and systems.
+Find out how Slack can support remarkable recruiting and a collaborative company culture at your organization.
 Contact our sales team today.